tinymce/tinymce-docs/rtc/introduction.md

 ### Browser support

 RTC only supports the latest desktop versions of Chrome, Firefox, Microsoft Edge and Safari.
+Older browsers will not be supported.

 ### Mobile support